-The new Eureka restaurant in downtown Berkeley is riding triple waves of popularity for artisan burgers, craft beer and American-made whiskeys.
-The canny owners only started the Eureka! group in 2009, and now have 10 locations throughout California with another set to open in Seattle.
+The Eureka restaurant in downtown Berkeley is riding triple waves of popularity for artisan burgers, craft beer and American-made whiskeys.
+The canny owners only started the Eureka! group in 2009, and now have 10 locations throughout California with others open in Seattle.

 The newest, on Center Street in Berkeley, California, beckons with inviting, contemporary décor.
 From the street, it looks too upscale to be a burger joint, and Eureka! is no joint at all, and it imbues its casual food and drink with creative twists on classic American favorites – beer, burger, fries and salads.